davidkuda/colink-space/README.md

 ### Origin of the data

 - Users are created randomly from a list of first names and a list of last names
-- Links are retrieved from Hacker News (https://news.ycombinator.com/)
+- Links are retrieved from Hacker News (https://news.ycombinator.com/) (web scraped)
 - Meta Information on links are enriched / parsed with webpreview (https://github.com/ludbek/webpreview)

 ## Scaling Scenarios